 By Matt Chittock firstname.lastname@example.org

-Innovations: We will profile 4 new products or ranges that have ideally not appeared in The Grocer before.
-We need launch date, rsp, and a hi-res picture of each
+Innovations: We will profile four new products or ranges that, ideally, have not appeared in The Grocer before.
+We need launch date, rsp, and a hi-res picture of each.

 - PDF, Size 0.11 mb